-OFFICE OR POSITION HELD OR SOUGHT: The title of the office or position you held during the disclosure period.
+OFFICE OR POSITION HELD OR SOUGHT: The title of the office or position you hold, are seeking, or held during the disclosure period even if you have since left that position.
+If you are a candidate for office or are a new employee or appointee, check the appropriate box.